felixbeer/docker-latex/README.md

 # docker-latex ✍️

-Latex docker container with TexLive 2025.
+LaTeX docker container with TexLive 2025.
 It also installs a handful of useful packages to get started quickly.

 This image is based on the [jumchovej/devcontainers template](https://github.com/jmuchovej/devcontainers/tree/main)